+For the MBSR mobility, the NG-RAN may include only dummy values in the PDU Sessions to be switched to Target NG-RAN as described in step 1b.
+The AMF sends the Path Switch Request Ack message with the dummy values received in step 1b and continues the procedure without involving the SMFs.

 8. By sending a Release Resources message to the Source NG-RAN, the Target NG-RAN confirms success of the handover.
 It then triggers the release of resources with the Source NG-RAN.